05bit/peewee-async/README.md

 Discuss
 -------

-You are welcome to add discussion topics or bug reports to tracker on GitHub: https://github.com/05bit/python-peewee_async/issues
+You are welcome to add discussion topics or bug reports to tracker on GitHub: https://github.com/05bit/peewee-async/issues

 License
 -------

-Copyright 2014 Alexey Kinev, 05Bit http://05bit.com
+Copyright (c) 2014, Alexey Kinev <rudy@05bit.com>

 Licensed under The MIT License (MIT), see LICENSE file for more details.